 Pertussis (whooping cough)

 This bacteria causes severe coughing fits.
 Fatalities do occur, mainly in young infants.
-It is still a very common illness in the U.S.
+It is still a very common illness in the U.S. because this particular vaccine doesn’t prevent the spread of the disease; it only helps reduce the severity of individual symptoms.

 This virus causes severe liver damage.
 It is a sexually transmitted disease, or contracted through other means of blood exposure.
 It is fairly common in adults, but very rare in infants and children.
 It can be fatal.